rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubectl.md

-Sure!
-Below is a comprehensive tutorial based on the provided transcript.
-The tutorial is structured for ease of learning and includes examples and analogies mentioned in the transcript.
+Certainly!
+Below is the enhanced tutorial with sample commands and outputs.

 ---